-MGySgt Jones returned to Camp Lejeune, where he served for 12 years as an Infantryman and Warfighter and executed four combat deployments to Iraq and Afghanistan and eight contingency deployments.
+MGySgtJones returned to Marine Base Camp Lejeune, where he served for 14 years as an infantryman and warfighter at various units and executed three combat deployments to include Operations Iraqi Freedom (Iraq), Operation Enduring Freedom (Afghanistan), and eight combat contingency deployments.

-He received orders to the Pentagon to serve as the Infantry Occupational Field Sponsor and Enlisted Advocate for the Marine Corps.
-MGySgt Jones was then Deputy Director of the Staff Non-Commissioned Officer Academy at Okinawa, Japan.
-His final, active duty assignment was at Twenty-Nine Palms, California, as the Senior Enlisted Advisor of the Tactical Training Exercise Control Group.
+He then received orders to the Pentagon to serve as the infantry occupational field sponsor and enlisted advocate for the Marine Corps.

+MGySgt Jones was then selected as the deputy director of the Staff Non-Commissioned Officer Academy in Okinawa, Japan.

+His final, active duty assignment was at Twenty-Nine Palms, California, as the senior enlisted advisor of the Tactical Training Exercise Control Group.

-MGySgt Jones served 29 years.
-After retirement, he went to Hargrave Military Academy as an Advisor and football coach for post-graduate students.
+After his retirement, he served at Hargrave Military Academy as a training advisor and counselor for post-graduate students.

-His awards include the Legion of Merit, Navy Marine Corps Commendation Medal with two gold stars, Navy Marine Corps Achievement Medal with three gold stars, and the Combat Action Ribbon gold star.
+His awards include the Legion of Merit, Meritorious Service Medal, Navy Marine Corps Commendation Medal with two gold stars, Navy Marine Corps Achievement Medal with three gold stars, and the Combat Action Ribbon two gold stars.